 Folders can contain both files and other nested folders.
 You can move an individual item into a folder by opening its More menu and selecting Move to Folder.
 You can also move multiple items at once by selecting them, opening the Action menu, and selecting Move to Folder.

 In the Move to Folder modal, you can choose a target folder for your items by either selecting an existing folder in the Space or creating a New Folder.

-Note: While you can set permissions for all the files in a folder, currently you’ll need to use a third-party client to set permissions recursively.
+Note: You can set permissions for all the files in a folder, but currently you’ll need to use a third-party client to set permissions recursively.

 The filter is limited to the file and folder names as they are displayed in the current level.
 The one exception is that filtering by a complete file name when at the root of a Space will show the file in the results.